Introduction: key performance indicators for directories

 - Implement event tracking: Add event listeners to key elements like “Call Now” buttons, website links, and form submissions.

-- Create conversion funnels: Define the typical path users take before completing a conversion, so you can identify drop-off points.
+- Create conversion funnels: Map the typical path users take before completing a conversion, so you can spot drop-off points.

 - Set up goal tracking: Configure goals in your analytics platform to track completion rates and values.

-- Implement cross-device tracking: Ensure your tracking can follow users across devices, especially important for directories where users might research on mobile but complete actions on desktop.
+- Implement cross-device tracking: Make sure your tracking can follow users across devices.
+This matters for directories where users research on mobile but complete actions on desktop.

-For tracking business-side conversions, integrate your analytics with your CRM or payment processing system to capture the full conversion journey from initial interest to completed transaction.
+To track business-side conversions, connect your analytics to your CRM or payment system so you capture the full path from initial interest to completed transaction.

 Did you know?
-According to Google’s SEO Starter Guide, implementing proper analytics and conversion tracking can help identify which search queries bring quality traffic to your directory, allowing you to perfect your SEO strategy specifically for high-conversion keywords.
+According to Google’s SEO Starter Guide, proper analytics and conversion tracking can show which search queries bring quality traffic to your directory, letting you tune your SEO strategy for high-conversion keywords.

-Understanding which marketing channels and touchpoints contribute to conversions is necessary for optimizing your marketing strategy.
-Attribution modeling helps you assign appropriate credit to different touchpoints in the conversion journey.
+Knowing which marketing channels and touchpoints lead to conversions helps you tune your marketing.
+Attribution modeling assigns credit to the different touchpoints in the conversion path.

 Common attribution models for directory websites include: